 Peterborough Diocese Education Trust (PDET) (the / our Trust) is committed to safeguarding and promoting the welfare of all children within the Trust and our Safeguarding / Child Protection Policy (Safeguarding Policy) sets out how we, including each of the individual academies (the / our Academy) fulfil this commitment.
-This Policy for dealing with safeguarding concerns and allegations about staff (including supply teachers, volunteers and contractors) has been developed as part of this commitment.
+This Policy for dealing with safeguarding concerns or allegations about staff (including supply teachers, volunteers and contractors) has been developed as part of this commitment.

-This policy is based on the Statutory guidance: Keeping Children Safe in Education 2022 (KCSIE), in particular Part four and sets out how safeguarding concerns and allegations about staff, including supply staff, volunteers and contractors will be dealt with in our Trust.
+This policy is based on the Statutory guidance: Keeping Children Safe in Education 2023 (KCSIE), in particular Part four and sets out how safeguarding concerns or allegations against those working in or on behalf of academies in a paid or unpaid capacity, i.e. members of staff, including supply teachers, volunteers and contractors will be dealt with in our Trust.

-Any allegations / concerns raised must be dealt with in accordance with the procedures laid out in this policy and Part four of KCSIE.
+Any concerns / allegations raised must be dealt with in accordance with the procedures laid out in this policy and Part four of KCSIE.
 Reference should also be made to the Safeguarding Policy, as appropriate.